Electronic waste: Cryptocurrency e-waste

 According to Koomey's Law, efficiency in computer chips doubles every 1.5 years, meaning that miners are incentivized to purchase new chips to keep up with competing miners even though the older chips are still functional.
-In some cases, miners even discard their chips earlier than this timeframe for the sake of profitability.
-However, this leads to a significant build up in waste, as outdated application-specific integrated circuits (ASIC computer chips) cannot be reused or repurposed.
-Most computer chips used to mine bitcoin are ASIC chips, whose sole function is to mine bitcoin, rendering them useless for other cryptocurrencies or operation in any other piece of technology.
-Therefore, outdated ASIC chips can only be disposed of since they are unable to be repurposed.
+In some cases, miners even discard their chips earlier than this timeframe to maximize profitability.
+However, this leads to a significant buildup in waste, as outdated application-specific integrated circuits (ASIC computer chips) cannot be reused or repurposed.
+Most computer chips used to mine Bitcoin are ASIC chips, whose sole function is to mine Bitcoin, rendering them useless for other cryptocurrencies or operation in any other piece of technology.
+Therefore, outdated ASIC chips can only be disposed of since they cannot be repurposed.

 The bitcoin e-waste problem is further exacerbated by the fact that many countries and corporations lack recycling programs for ASIC chips.
 Developing a recycling infrastructure for bitcoin mining may prove to be beneficial, though, as the aluminum heat sinks and metal casings in ASIC chips can be recycled into new technology.
 Much of this responsibility falls onto Bitmain, the leading manufacturer of bitcoin, which currently lacks the infrastructure to recycle waste from bitcoin mining.
 Without such programs, much of bitcoin waste ends up in landfill along with 83.6% of the global total of e-waste.

-Many argue for relinquishing the proof-of-work model altogether in favour of the proof-of-stake one.
-This model selects one miner to validate the transactions in the blockchain, rather than have all miners competing for it.
+Many argue for relinquishing the proof-of-work model altogether in favor of the proof-of-stake one.
+This model selects a single miner to validate transactions on the blockchain, rather than having all miners compete for the right to do so.
 With no competition, the processing speed of miners' rigs would not matter.
-Any device could be used for validating the blockchain, so there would be no incentive to use single-use ASIC chips or continually purchase new and dispose of old ones.
+Any device could be used for validating the blockchain, so there would be no incentive to use single-use ASIC chips or continually purchase new ones and dispose of old ones.